adamoferro/sopa/README.md

 - glob (needed only for parsing CO-SHARPS data)
 - datetime
 - gzip (needed only if txt files related to CO-SHARPS ancillary data have been downloaded gzipped)
-- numpy 1.17.0
+- numpy 1.17.4
-- scipy 1.3.1
+- scipy 1.3.2
 - bitstring (needed only for PDS Italian EDR data)
-- ray 0.7.3 (needed only for parallel computation in dRSsim and SOFA, not mandatory)
+- ray 0.7.3 (needed only for parallel computation in surface clutter simulators and SOFA, not mandatory)
+- matplotlib 3.0.3 (needed only for plotting classes)

 ### Current version
-0.01
+0.02

 ### Disclaimer